metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Devontae Harris may be a serious liability in pass coverage.
 Big throws in his direction resulted in a Vikings touchdown.

+Vikings adjusted in the second half by doubling Courtland Sutton on key downs.

 ***

 ## Chiefs vs Chargers (Mexico City)